Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Monte Carlo Integrations

-The remainder of Section~\ref{sec:sampling} details the sampling step and estimation step of our integrated approach.
-Section~\ref{section:sampling} develops a Markov chain Monte Carlo (MCMC) sampling algorithm, the {\it Warp-U sampler}, which alternately applies the stochastic Warp-U transformation and its inverse.
-The key to this sampler is that the components (i.e. the $\pi_k$'s) of the target are stochastically transported to an intermediate uni-modal density, then the latter gets stochastically transported back to the original target.
-Since all the target components are mapped to similar intermediate uni-modal densities, the step of mapping back to the target density tends to have a high probability of mapping any given draw to a component different from that which was originally sampled.
+Sections~\ref{sec:distpre} and \ref{section:sampling} develop an MCMC sampling algorithm, the {\it Warp-U sampler}, which alternately applies the stochastic forward Warp-U transformation $\sF_{\zeta}$ and its inverse $\sF_{\zeta}^{-1}$.
+Since all local components of the target distribution are mapped to similar intermediate uni-modal densities, the subsequent mapping back to the target density tends to have a high probability of relocating a given draw to a different local component than the one originally sampled.
 This property makes the proposed procedure effective for multi-mode exploration, as initially demonstrated in the first version\footnote{ See Section~6 of the initial version at {\tt https://arxiv.org/pdf/1609.07690v1.pdf}, which was removed in the published version, following an editorial request to streamline \cite{wang2022warp}.} of \cite{wang2022warp}.
-Our full algorithm also incorporates a classical Metropolis-Hastings update to ensure irreducibility, and our simulation results given in Section~\ref{sec:simulationstudies} demonstrate that it can be substantially more efficient than competing approaches for sampling from multi-modal targets, such as parallel tempering \citep{geyer1991markov}.
+Again a reasonable mixture approximation to the target is crucial, which was one of the reasons we developed more general classes of Warp-U transformations.